 Blood Alcohol Content (BAC) represents the level of alcohol in an individual’s blood.
 BAC is measured using a breathalyzer or actual blood test.
 The breathalyzer method uses equipment that measures the alcohol content in your breath and the blood test is an actual laboratory test of your blood-alcohol content.

 Law enforcement officers use breathalyzers to detect drivers’ blood alcohol content and establish grounds for a DUI arrest.
 In Oklahoma, drivers over the age of 21 are not allowed to have a BAC of 0.08% or higher.
 At 0.08% BAC, the driver is deemed impaired and can be arrested and charged with a DUI offense.
-As this level of BAC is considered to create a threat to the driver, as well as others on the road due to driving under the influence of alcohol.
+This level of BAC is considered to create a threat to the driver, as well as others on the road due to driving under the influence of alcohol.

 While drivers may believe they aren’t “that” intoxicated and are capable of driving, unfortunately, there’s no other way to your BAC except a breathalyzer or chemical test.
 Law enforcement officers in Oklahoma use the Intoxilyzer 8000 device to create probable cause to arrest drivers under the suspicion of DUI.